polvinyas1-cmd/cyber-homelab/hardware/README.md

 ---

-## 06 - Power Supply Mounting
+## 06 - Close Up

-Initial PSU positioning and cable management testing.
+A close up of the creality base board

 ![PSU Mount](07-mainboard-closeup.jpg)

 ---

-## 07 - Structure Reinforcement
+## 07 - Power supply installation

-Additional adjustments to improve rigidity and modularity.
+A photo to show the powwer supply installation

 ![Reinforcement](08-power-supply-test.jpg)